sscheetz/etsy-python2/README.md

 ## Version History

+### Version 0.6.0
+- Added get_oauth_token_via_verifier to EtsyOAuthHelper.
+This allows users to obtain oauth credentials by manually passing the verification code rather than using a callback_url.

 ### Version 0.5.0
 - changed module name from etsy to etsy2 to match the package name on pypi (thanks to [James Tatum](https://github.com/jtatum)).